 The FireEye™ Malware Protection System is the next generation of threat protection focused on combating advanced malware, zero-day and targeted APT attacks.
 FireEye’s solutions supplement traditional security defenses, such as firewalls, IPS, AV and Web gateways.

 FireEye provides dynamic analysis of zero-day attacks within a virtual environment.
 This yields real-time malware security intelligence that is then used to protect the local network.
 This intelligence can also be shared to all subscribers of the FireEye Malware Protection Cloud.

 Version 2.0 of the app was designed to take data from FireEye's XML output.
 It allows for deeper investigations then CEF formatted, syslog data.
-Users can now search for previously unavailable fields such as registry keys names of spawned processes.

 If your app is working as expected, there is no need to update as there are no feature enhancements.
 This release is intended to fix a problem with some of the dashboards not displaying properly.

 Patch to fix the FireEye Overview and Malware Overview dashboards.

 - This patch should also enable the app to work with FireEye OS 6.x and 7.x wMPS appliances (accounting for "pretty print" XML in FE OS 7.1)